-- A. State the Full Goal: Three Year Goal: The students enrolled in grades 3-7 will show 77 percent baseline proficiency in MCA math scores for the first year, with a 3 percent increase in proficiency in the following 2 years for the same grades. - B. Due to COVID-19, we were unable to collect data for this accountability goal.
+A. Students enrolled in grades 3-7 will show 77 percent baseline proficiency in MCA math scores for the first year, with a 3 percent increase in proficiency in the following 2 years for the same grades.

+- B. Due to COVID-19, we were unable to collect data for this accountability goal.
 However, we were able to collect data in mathematics using formative and summative assessments, classwork and homework.
 Data showed that students made progress.
 However, the progression slowed once we entered distance learning.
 A challenge in this area included the validity of the test scores due to the potential of non WLA staff helping students.
-To overcome this, we attempted to administer assessments through Zoom or Google Hangouts. - C. Describe the evaluation activities, measurement tools and relevant data used to measure results and gauge success: At WLA we used formative and summative assessments, along with a PLC process where we looked at data to inform instruction.
+To overcome this, we attempted to administer assessments through Zoom or Google Hangouts. - C. At WLA we used formative and summative assessments, along with a PLC process where we looked at data to inform instruction.
 We also worked at improving teacher's abilities to individualize instruction.
 PLCs continued during distance learning.